MikhailWahib/world-countries/README.md

 - **React:** The popular JavaScript library for building user interfaces.

 - **TypeScript:** Enhances code quality and maintainability by adding static typing to JavaScript.

+- **Tailwind CSS:** The popular CSS framework for styling user interfaces.

 ### Data Source